-We will spend a full weekend learning, deepening, and building the skills necessary to undertake powerful climate justice work within our communities.
+Building Ground is an opportunity to spend a full weekend learning, deepening, and building the skills necessary to undertake powerful climate justice work within our communities.
 The Building Ground training will support you to deepen your climate justice analysis, develop your movement building and organizing skills, and build unity, clarity, and strength of purpose.

-- Explore the complex definitions of climate justice and the myriad approaches that individuals and groups undertake to achieve this goal,
+Deepen your understanding of climate justice and the approaches that individuals and groups undertake to build a powerful movement;

-- Begin to articulate your own leadership and changemaking approaches and identify personal goals and next steps for your return home,
+Begin to articulate your own leadership and changemaking approaches;

-- Connect with other emerging leaders from around the state and region and build a community of courage and creativity.
+Connect with other emerging leaders from around the state and region.

 These times demand that we build powerful and loving social movements that are strong enough to confront and overcome the systems which have created the climate crisis.
 With the impending urgency of this climate crisis and the lack of leadership in our federal government, and at a time when various movements for justice around the world are uniting to work together, this is the moment for each of us to step more fully into our own leadership and power.

 This requires our taking the time to deepen our skills and analysis as activists, leaders, and organizers, and to build connections so we can confront this crisis with the boldness, creativity, resilience, and love that we need.